halcika7/softhouse-app/README.md

 * Then click on OAuth Apps and then New OAuth app
 * Fill the fields
 * For development Homepage Url should be BACKEND_URL from .env + /api/auth/github
-* And calback BACKEND_URL/api/auth/github/callback
+* And callback BACKEND_URL/api/auth/github/callback
 * Click Register application
 * Then it wil take you to new screen
 * There is Client ID
-* To get Client Secret click "genarate a new client secret"
+* To get Client Secret click "generate a new client secret"
 * Now you can add them to the .env file

 **For now we are finished with backend part, now go to frontend directory**

-* Inside this direcctory go to .env file
+* Inside this directory go to .env file
-* Change REACT_APP_BACKEND_URL to match BAKEND_URL from previous file
+* Change REACT_APP_BACKEND_URL to match BACKEND_URL from previous file

 **Now we are done with setting up env files**